drvinceknight/Nashpy/paper.md

 ```

 ``Nashpy`` is designed to be used by researchers but also students in courses in
 the fields of mathematics, computer science and/or economics.
-It is already
+It is
-currently being used in a final year course at Cardiff University.
+currently being used in a final-year course at Cardiff University.
 Due to the
 fact that the code is written entirely in Python and is open source, this makes
-it a positive teaching tool as students can read and understand implementation
+it a positive teaching tool as students can read and understand the implementation
-of the algorithms.  ``Nashpy`` has been archived to Zenodo with the linked DOI:
+of the algorithms.  ``Nashpy`` has been archived to Zenodo
 [@zenodo].

 # Acknowledgements

 We acknowledge code contributions from Ria Baldevia as well as many helpful
 discussions with Nikoleta Glynatsi.

+We would also like to the thank the reviewers and editor for their time which
+helped improve this manuscript.

 # References